 Is there anything in particular I need to bring for my first time?

 Since the introductory program includes a "student uniform", most new students do not need to bring anything with them.
 If you have additional workout supplies, there will be a place in our locker room where you can leave a gymbag.

 What supplies will I need for taking Judo classes?

 Judo does not require any additional supplies at the beginning level.
 Some people who have had Judo before, know the benefits of a Judo/grappling uniform, for all the tugging and pulling.
 If you have a previous martial arts uniform, feel free to wear it.
-If you have a grappling uniform already, you can try our introductory program for free.
-It consists of 3 classes and a brief orientation.
+If you have a grappling uniform already, you can try a class with us for free.
 If you'd like a Judo/grappling uniform rather than the student uniform, you can purchase an introductory program for $59.50, which includes 3 classes and a single weave Judo uniform.
 The Judo grappling uniforms range in price from $59.50 to $85.00 depending on what type you choose.

 Please let us know if we can help you get started in classes.

 You can reach us by email at